 An appropriately regal looking snowy owl is perched upon a sword.
 She looks out at us with a knowing expression.
 Her symmetrical feathers and over the shoulder gaze lend to her air of dignity.

 The card is entirely black and white.
 This seems befitting for the Mother of Swords because she prefers things to be drama free.
 What you see is what you get.
 The background lines are clean and straight.
-She doesn’t fuss around with things that are complicated or unclear.
+She will not tolerate shadiness and is quick to call anyone (including herself) out on their nonsense.

 As a court card, the Mother of Swords shows personality traits and approaches to life.
-The Mother of Swords is the Wild Unknown’s answer to what most decks call the Queen of Swords.
-She has a high level of mastery over the air element.
+For a comprehensive explanation of how court cards function in tarot, check out this post.
+The Mother of Swords has a high level of mastery over the air element.
 This manifests in her clear communication, sense of humor, and no bullshit approach to life.

-Because of her high experience level, nothing gets by her.
+Because of her adeptness, nothing gets by her.
 She is not easily fooled, and she can quickly grasp the core of any situation she’s thrust into.
-She is adaptable, but capable of doling out frank, constructive criticism.
+She is adaptable and able to adjust to new information.
+She doesn’t suffer fools, but she isn’t unkind.
+She has a keen understanding of life and can be an excellent teacher.